vthorrf/psysofa/README.md

-psysofa: Situational Optimization Functionr Analysis
+psysofa: Situational Optimization Function Analysis
 =============

 This package was developed acompanying the first of the authors' PhD dissertation.